 Throughout the Bible we're taught to put our trust

-So, to help ourselves gives the idea of self power
+for his deliverance.
+So, to help ourselves gives the idea of

 about people who seem incapable of helping themselves.